viur-framework/viur-base/README.md

 # ViUR base

-**WARNING: THIS IS AN UNSTABLE PYTHON3 / PYODIDE PORT, WORK IN PROGRESS!**

 **viur-base** provides a basic ViUR project structure.

 This is the best place to start a new ViUR 3 project from!